Bruce Hall, MD, PhD

-Dr. Bruce Hall is the vice president of Patient-Centered Outcomes in the Center for Clinical Excellence.
+Dr. Bruce Hall is the vice president of Patient-Centered Outcomes and the Clinical Advisory Group for the Center for Clinical Excellence.
 Dr. Hall oversees clinical consulting services focusing on identification and priority populations.
 Dr. Hall is primarily responsible for physician engagement strategies to drive improvements in clinical outcomes, decreases in preventable harm and improved efficiency of resource utilization.
 He collaborates with team members in the development and implementation of outcomes and value metrics for improvement opportunities.
 In addition, Hall works closely with the supply chain group to oversee interventions and procedures as well as nursing, pharmacy, and ancillary (laboratory and radiology) services.

 Dr. Hall is on the Washington University faculty.
 He is a professor of surgery in the Washington University School of Medicine and is dually appointed as professor of Healthcare Management for the Olin Business School, where for 12 years, he has taught health care economics and management courses.
 He is also a senior fellow in the Center for Health Policy.